kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ##### Integration tests

-* Test that calls the TokenRequest API to create a new token, and asserts that the current requesting user's information is correctly embedded into the resulting JWT.
+* Test that calls the TokenRequest API as a node user, to create a new token, and asserts that the current requesting node's information is correctly embedded into the resulting JWT.

 <!--
 Integration tests are contained in k8s.io/kubernetes/test/integration.